-6.3.
+6.1.
 Monitors

-The five monitor connectors found on the YD38 are available to provide door and bolt position feedback.
-If desired wires can be run from these connections to integrate with access control or alarm systems to provide full monitoring.
-When a two wire fail safe operation is chosen the door position monitor is not available.
+The eight monitor connectors found on the YD25K are available to provide door, bolt, and key position feedback.
+If desired, wires can be run from these connections to integrate with access control or alarm systems to provide full monitoring.
+When a three wire fail safe operation is chosen the key position monitor is not available.

-6.4.
+6.2.
 Dip switch positions

 In addition to running the necessary wires for the desired mode, positioning the three dip switches located on the lock printed circuit board determines the operation.
 These are accessed by removing the cover.
 MARKINGS S1, S2 AND M ARE FOUND ON THE PRINTED CIRCUIT BOARD.

 Switches S1 and S2 are used to set the timed re-lock.
-If an unlock signal is given to the lock but the door is not opened the YD38 can automatically lock itself again after a selected time.
+If an unlock signal is given to the lock but the door is not opened the YD25K can automatically lock itself again after a selected time.
 This ensures that a door cannot be left unsecured if it has been unlocked but not opened.
-The timer is factory set to 9 seconds but 0, 3 and 6 second options are offered and selected by positioning the dip switches accordingly.
+The timer is factory set to 9 seconds but 0, 3, and 6 second options are offered and selected by positioning the dip switches accordingly.

 Switch M is used to select fail safe or fail secure mode.
-This is factory set as ordered and the only time it will need to be moved is when operating a fail-safe lock in the two wire mode.
+This is factory set as ordered and should not need to be moved.